-On the actual day of the event, you will enter our virtual 'lobby' where you can then network with other delegates, visit stands, and of course attend the sessions.
+You will enter our virtual 'lobby' where you can then visit stands, and of course attend the sessions.
 The virtual environment is user friendly and it's straightforward to navigate your way around.
-Don't miss out on the opportunity to interact in the live sessions throughout the day and ask the expert speakers any questions you may have.

 A virtual conference is inexpensive and easy to attend in comparison to a physical event.
 Forget about travel and hotel costs - all you need is an internet-connected device.